ZhangxinruBIT/MoME/README.md

 The following command can be executed after you convert the dataset to the format required by [nnU-NetV2](https://github.com/MIC-DKFZ/nnUNet.git).
 ```
 cd MoME/Codes_prepro
-python one-step.py -dataset_path -ss #If the brain images in your dataset include the skull, please include the `-ss` flag; otherwise, omit it.
+python one-step.py -dataset_path -ss #If all the brain images in your dataset include the skull, please add the `-ss` flag.
+If none of the images include the skull, you can omit the flag.
+Do not mix brain images with and without skulls in the same directory, as their preprocessing steps are different.
 ```
 **Datasplit**